mxdevmanuel/dotfiles/README.md

 #### Backups

-Btrfs is my preferred filesystem for _/_ , _/home_ and _/shared_ because of the snapshot capabilities and it's capabilities for SSD.
+Btrfs is my preferred filesystem for _/_ , _/home_ and _/shared_\* because of the snapshot capabilities and it's capabilities for SSD.
 As I have a way to easilly and quickly reinstall my base system I only backup my _/home_ to _/shared_ daily when system is idle.

-_/shared_ is usually an HDD to store big files, share with other SO if I'm dual booting and to store backups.

 If you wanna use this modify `system/backup/btrfs-backup.sh` and change `$BCKPFOLDER` to your backup directory, copy the same file to _/usr/bin_, copy `system/backup/btrfs-backup.service` and `system/backup/btrfs-backup.timer` to _/etc/systemd/system_ and then run:

 	# systemctl enable --now btrfs-backup.timer

+###### \* _/shared_ usually is an HDD mounted to store big files, share with other SO if I'm dual booting and to store backups.

 #### Keyboard